-During the three months ended July 31, 2019, gross R&D expenditures totaled \$1.9 million (2018 - \$1.6 million).
+During the three and nine months ended January 31, 2020, gross R&D expenditures totaled \$2.2 million and \$6.7 million, respectively (2019 - \$2.0 million and \$5.5 million, respectively).

-During the three months ended July 31, 2019, clinical and regulatory costs totaled \$0.9 million (2018 - \$0.7 million), and included our Phase 1b/2a mCRPC combination trial (which commenced in December 2016 and is ongoing), our Phase 1 single agent mCRPC clinical trial (which commenced in April 2016 and concluded in fiscal 2018), as well as costs for our Phase 1b/2 TNBC trial (which commenced in March 2019 and is ongoing).
+During the three and nine months ended January 31, 2020, clinical and regulatory costs totaled \$1.4 million and \$3.2 million, respectively (2019 - \$1.0 million and \$2.6 million, respectively), and included costs for our TNBC and mCRPC trials.
+Our Phase 1b/2 TNBC trial commenced in March 2019 and is ongoing.
+Our Phase 1 single agent mCRPC clinical trial commenced in April 2016 and was completed in fiscal 2018.
+The Phase 1b/2a portion of our mCRPC combination trial commenced in December 2016 and was completed in December 2019.
 Clinical costs are comprised primarily of investigator grants, project and site management and monitoring costs, and laboratory costs.

-During the three months ended July 31, 2019, preclinical and research activities totaled \$0.3 million (2018 - \$0.2 million).
-Preclinical costs include research, pharmacology, toxicology and DMPK (drug metabolism, and pharmacokinetics).
+During the three and nine months ended January 31, 2020, preclinical research and other activities totaled \$0.2 million and \$0.7 million, respectively (2019 - \$0.3 million and \$0.8 million, respectively).
+These costs include research, pharmacology, toxicology and DMPK (drug metabolism, and pharmacokinetics).
 The focus of the preclinical activities continues to be on the understanding and utilizing clinical data for further development activities.
 Costs in both periods included preclinical support to the translational medicine program for mCRPC, academic collaborations to support the understanding of resistance to BET inhibitors, as well as external studies supporting the expansion of the immuno-oncology program.